mulmarta/mls-protocol/draft-ietf-mls-protocol.md

 The client verifies the validity of a KeyPackage using the following steps:

-* Verify that the ciphersuite and protocol version of the KeyPackage match those in use in the group.
+* Verify that the ciphersuite and protocol version of the KeyPackage match those in use in the group (as included in the GroupContext).

 * Verify the `leaf_node` field of the KeyPackage according to the process defined in {{leaf-node-validation}}.